 - When the oven is fully preheated, bring water to boil in an oven safe pot or pan.
 I like to use a cast iron pan for this.

-- While the water comes to a boil, score each artisan bread roll with a razor blade or a serrated knife somewhere between ¼″ and ½″ deep.
+- Score each artisan bread roll with a razor blade or a serrated knife somewhere between ¼" and ½" deep.

 - Once the water is at a boil, CAREFULLY transfer the pot/pan with the boiling water to the oven placing it on the bottom rack.